Chill out — Russia’s Skolkovo project attempts a re-boot with a new venture fund

 Yahoo SVP Adam Cahan to exit after Verizon acquisition closes

-“Everyone should take a chill pill” raged President Putin during his session at the St Petersburg International Economic Forum last week.
+“Everyone should take a chill pill” raged Russian President Vladimir Putin during his session at the St. Petersburg International Economic Forum last week.
 He was of course referring to the storm of controversy surrounding the alleged ties between Russia and the Trump Whitehouse.
 But Putin’s outburst reflects a wider Russian frustration.
 The narrative about Russia’s place in the world refuses to shift.
 That frustration is starting to appear in the technology industry there, where the vast, Medvedev-backed Skolkovo project to produce Russia’s answer to Silicon Valley has failed to make much of a dent on the tech world’s consciousness.

-While Russian Troll Houses and alleged Russian hacking of the Democratic party’s emails get way more air-time in the tech news industry, the startups languishing in Skolkovo’s huge tech campus, a traffic-clogged hour’s drive outside of Moscow, get precious little attention.
+While Russian Troll Houses and alleged Russian hacking of the Democratic Party’s emails get way more air-time in the tech news industry, the startups languishing in Skolkovo’s huge tech campus, a traffic-clogged hour’s drive outside of Moscow, get precious little attention.

 That’s starting to change as witnessed at TechCrunch Disrupt New York recently, which saw the Skolkovo Foundation bring a selection of startups over to the USA to exhibit.
 There, they exhibited typical Russian innovation such as robotics, hardware and IoT, health and biotech, VR & AI technologies.
-The founders of the ten companies were looking at raising from $1million up to $10 million investment.
+The founders of the ten companies were looking at raising from $1 million up to $10 million investment.
 But this week saw the next sign of Skolkovo’s desire to try and break out of the usual narrative.

 We got a preview of this last year when Prime Minister Medvedev gave a 2 hour session at Moscow’s Open Innovation Forum which, as one Kremlin-watcher I know wryly observed, amounted to “there’s no more money”.
 The Skolkovo Foundation has been sucking up billion of roubles in funding with not much to show for it aside from a distant, windswept science park.
 All that public money has now dried up — and you might well ask where to.
 So Skolkovo has come up with a new strategy to breathe new life into its project, namely a new private sector fund.